lsst-dm/dmtn-014/index.rst

 Which just works because we have changed the holder type for ``Doodad`` to ``shared_ptr<Doodad>`` as discussed above.
 Great!

 But wait, it turns out that the objects returned by this method are modifiable.
-Bummer :( So it turns out that pybind11 strips out const modifiers.
+Bummer :( Alas pybind11 strips out const modifiers.
 This issue was `bugreported <https://github.com/pybind/pybind11/issues/156>`_ but the developer indicated this will not be fixed because the concept of const is quite alien to Python and it would significantly complicate the library to support it.

 Therefore this solution to the C++/Python bindings challenge does not support constness.
 Note that the Cython solution also had to have an ugly hack (different types to represent const and non-const objects).